newrelic/demo-deployer/documentation/deploy_config/services/README.md

 If a file is specified, this field is required.
 It represents the relative path and filename for creating the file in the target host service directory.

+### file executable

+This field is optional.
+It is a true/false value that defaults to false.
+If true, it adds execute permissions to the file when it is written to disk.

 ### file content

 If a file is specified, this field is required.